FajarLaksono/fajarlaksono.github.io/index.md

 ---
 # About Me

-Hallo there, I'm a web developer, software engineer, and writer currently living in Bandung-Purwokerto, Indonesia.
+Hallo there, I'm a Web Developer, Software Engineer, and Writer currently living in Bandung-Purwokerto, Indonesia.

-My interests range from future to universes.
-I am also interested in education, technology, and future.
+My passions are to see and knowing future, universes, and technology.
+I'm also interested in education

 Read more about me, [here](/More-About-Me/).